valeriangalliat/blog/2021/08/scripting-firefox-sync-lockwise-complete-oauth.md

-Generally, we gained a deep understanding of how Firefox Accounts and Firefox Sync implement end-to-end encryption for its user data, and how they do so in a way that's reviewable, and that we tested by interacting at a low level with their APIs and encryption schemes.
+Generally, we gained a deep understanding of how Firefox Accounts and Firefox Sync implement end-to-end encryption for its user data, and how they do so in a way that's reviewable, and that we tested by interacting at a low-level with their APIs and encryption schemes.
 While I'm not qualified to tell if this is bulletproof for any possible threat model, I definitely feel *even more confident* using Lockwise as my password manager after reviewing its underlying implementation.